How I Overcame My Fear of Trail Running After Encountering a Cougar (Part 1)

 • Coping and distracting when appropriate (Like videoing the run made me feel safe and not alone.)

 Healing has been a process, slower than I expected.
 I don’t know if I’ll ever fully recover, but that’s alright because I can continue to overcome it and anything else that comes my way.
-By the way, you can continue to overcome anything, too.

 Thank you for reading my story.